Preserve the Legacy:

 Reviving American Spirits, Rebuilding American Jobs

-American Brandy and American Rum aren’t just drinks—they’re pillars of U.S. history and engines of untapped economic power.
-Distilled since the 17th century, they fueled colonial trade and stoked the fires of independence.
-The AMBRU Campaign isn’t after Geographical Indicators like Cognac or Scotch—we’re fighting for a distinct designation status to lock in their place as premium American spirits, aged in North American oak, with a heritage predating bourbon.
-This isn’t a history lesson; it’s a blueprint for a $5 billion industry and thousands of jobs.
-The numbers don’t lie.
+American Brandy and American Rum aren’t just spirits—they’re cornerstones of U.S. history and engines of untapped economic potential.
+Distilled since the 17th century, they powered colonial trade and fueled the spirit of independence.
+The AMBRU Campaign isn’t chasing Geographical Indications like Cognac or Scotch—we’re fighting for a distinct U.S. designation status to cement their place as premium American spirits, aged in North American oak, with a heritage predating bourbon.
+This isn’t just history; it’s a blueprint for a thriving industry and thousands of jobs.
+The numbers tell a compelling story.

 A Multi-Billion-Dollar Market Ready to Soar

-The global brandy market hit $22.12 billion in 2023 and is on pace for $36.5 billion by 2030, growing at 6.8% annually (Grand View Research).
-Rum’s global market is tracking toward $21 billion by 2029 (Statista).
-Bourbon, with its U.S. designation, pulls in $4.5 billion domestically (Distilled Spirits Council, 2023).
-American Brandy and Rum can play in that league.
-A designation status highlighting their quality and heritage could snag 5% of those global markets—$2.8 billion yearly.
-Lean into premium branding, and we’re talking $5–6 billion, matching bourbon’s heft.
-That’s a future where American spirits dominate.
+The global brandy market reached $22.12 billion in 2023 and is projected to hit $36.5 billion by 2030, growing at 6.8% annually [1].
+The global rum market is on track to reach $21 billion by 2029 [2].
+Bourbon, with its U.S. designation, generates $4.5 billion domestically [3].
+American Brandy and Rum are ready to join this league.
+A designation status highlighting their quality and heritage could drive $1–2 billion in domestic market revenue by 2035.
+With strategic branding, these spirits can carve out a growing share of global markets, delivering a distinctly American experience to consumers worldwide.

-Spirits drive employment—1.6 million jobs nationwide, with bourbon powering 22,000 direct roles (American Distilling Institute, 2023).
-Craft distilleries added 12,000 jobs in five years, growing 17% annually (IBISWorld).
-A designation status for American Brandy and Rum could ignite 5,000–10,000 jobs over a decade: distillers refining recipes, farmers harvesting sugar cane and fruit, tourism workers welcoming visitors, and logistics crews shipping bottles.
-Each distillery injects $5.5 million into local economies (ADI, 2023).
-Fifty new or expanded operations?
-That’s $275 million annually, lifting communities coast to coast.
+The spirits industry supports 1.6 million jobs nationwide, with bourbon alone powering 22,000 direct roles [3].
+A designation status for American Brandy and Rum could spark 2,000–5,000 new jobs over the next decade, creating opportunities for distillers, farmers growing sugar cane and fruit, tourism workers, and logistics crews.
+Each new or expanded distillery injects $5.5 million into local economies [4].
+With 20–30 new operations, that’s $110–$165 million annually, revitalizing communities from California’s vineyards to Southern cane fields.

-Kentucky’s Bourbon Trail drew 2.5 million visitors in 2023, pumping $300 million into the state (Kentucky Distillers’ Association).
-Craft distilleries nationwide hosted 5 million.
-An “American Brandy Trail” and “American Rum Trail,” tied to a national designation, could attract 1–2 million visitors yearly, generating $100–$200 million and 1,000–2,000 seasonal jobs.
-From California vineyards to Northeast rum strongholds to Southern cane fields, it’s heritage you can taste, spanning the nation.
+The Kentucky Bourbon Trail drew 2.5 million visitors in 2023, contributing $300 million to the state [5].
+An “American Brandy Trail” and “American Rum Trail,” tied to a national designation, could attract 500,000–1 million visitors annually, generating $50–$100 million and creating vibrant tourism hubs.
+From Northeast distilleries to Southern farms, these trails will invite enthusiasts to taste America’s spirit heritage, boosting local economies.

-“American Brandy & Rum—older than bourbon, outshining imports—need designation status to ignite a $5 billion giant.
-Let’s make spirits great again and create 10,000 American jobs!”
+“American Brandy & Rum—older than bourbon, rich in heritage – deserve a designation status to spark a $1–2 billion industry.
+Let’s elevate American spirits and create 2,000–5,000 jobs!”

 The AMBRU Vision